Anatoly Kudryavitsky: In the West

 Kudryavitsky explores and exposes the complexities of immigrant experience and identity, and the often arbitrary and dubious desires of a society to improve itself through selection and exclusion.

 Carol Ermakova wrote the following in The Linguist:

 Kudryavitsky's work is often poetic, even lyrical, and one of the stylistic devices he often makes use of is the extended metaphor, often in association with the personification of nature.
 Another common theme is the overlap of the real/surreal, the merging of "waking reality" and the dream, and the juxtaposition of the beautiful and the grotesque.

 Kudryavitsky was one of the judges for the 2010 International Dublin Literary Award.

 Haiku involvement

 Kudryavitsky started writing haiku in Ireland.
+From 2007 till 2022 he edited Shamrock Haiku Journal.
 In 2006, he founded the Irish Haiku Society with Siofra O'Donovan and Martin Vaughan.
-He is the current chairman of the society and editor of Shamrock Haiku Journal.
+He is the current chairman of the society.

 In 2007, one of his haiku won Honourable Mention at the Vancouver International Cherry Blossom Festival.
 In the same year he was awarded Capoliveri Haiku 2007 Premio Internazionale di Poesia (International Haiku Award, Italy).
 In 2008, he won the Suruga Baika Haiku Prize of Excellence (Japan) with the following haiku: